 The purposes for collecting such information include to arrange, conduct and promote the Group’s media activities (including but not limited to production, broadcasting and publishing), understand our audiences and provide you with requested products and services.
 You may object to us using your personal information for any of these purposes at any time by emailing firstname.lastname@example.org

 The Group may collect personal information about you in a number of ways.
 These include, but are not limited to situations in which you set up an account with a company within the Group (for example a newspaper subscription), request to receive products or services from the Group, provide products or services to the Group, enter a competition or voting forum, utilise the Group’s services (including, but not limited to IPTV services, websites, mobile phone apps, blogs and online forums), complete a survey or questionnaire, or when you communicate with the Group by telephone, fax, writing, email, or any other electronic means.

-When you are using a service we provide to you over the internet (for example a website, mobile phone app or digital edition of one of the Group’s publications), we may use technology (including third party technology such as Google Analytics) to collect information such as operating network or system you use, device manufacturer, language preference you have set on your browser or device operating system, apps you have installed on your phone, IP address, locations you visit or are in proximity to, the domain name of your Internet Service Provider, software and hardware attributes and the web-page you request.
+When you are using a service we provide to you over the internet (for example a website, mobile phone app, connected TV app or digital edition of one of the Group’s publications), we may use technology (including third party technology such as Google Analytics) to collect information such as operating network or system you use, device manufacturer, language preference you have set on your browser or device operating system, apps you have installed on your phone, IP address, locations you visit or are in proximity to, the domain name of your Internet Service Provider, software and hardware attributes, and the web-page you request.

 The Group also uses third party proprietary measurement software (such as OzTAM, Nielsen and Google Analytics) on our websites and apps which enables us to collect audience ratings information and anonymous viewing data which assists us to understand how visitors engage with our websites and apps.
 To learn more and for information on how to opt out of such activities see here